CapsCode-Website/blogfiles/reactjs/how-to-hide-reactjs-code/index.md

 If you have your code visible like this, then you are in the correct place in this Planet to hide your `ReactJS` codes.
 By the end of this blog post I will show you what are the different possible ways to hide the `ReactJS` codes in production environment and their advantages/ disadvantages.

-If you already know how to hide the `ReactJS` codes what I would recommend you to have a glance at this blog and the other posible ways and let me know in the comment whether you are knowing that or not.
+If you already know how to hide the `ReactJS` codes what I would recommend you to have a glance at this blog and the other possible ways and let me know in the comment whether you are knowing that or not.

 ## 2.What makes your `ReactJS` source code visible in the browser <a name="map-file-in-reactjs"></a>